DanikOfficial/JS-Projects/README.md

 - Deletes Note
 - Filters Note Dynamically
 - Notes are stored permanently using the Web Storage API (localstorage).

+**- Todo+**

+A simply beautiful To-do list application, with a clean design, built from scratch using HTML5, CSS3 and JS.

+Features:
+- Create To-do.
+- Delete To-do.
+- Mark Task as completed.

 # Intermadiate Apps coming soon